Food truck: France

+Nowadays, foodtrucks are very popular in France.
+Their owners need to obtain permission from four separate government agencies, including the Prefecture of Police.
+Most of the trucks offer tacos, hamburgers, pizza.
+Certain regions have specific specialities, such as galette-saucisse (sausage within a buckwheat crepe) in Brittany or fries in the north.

 Ireland

 Compared to other countries, food trucks in Ireland are a relatively new addition to the Irish food industry.
 All food trucks in Ireland must be registered with the Health Service Executive (HSE) and are inspected by Environmental Health Officers (EHO).